 Information you provide us.
-To allow us to provide you with the products and services you have requested, or to communicate with you, we may ask you to provide us with certain information such as your name, date of birth or age, email address, home or postal address, or financial situation.
+To allow us to provide you information related to the products and services you have requested, or to communicate with you, we may ask you to provide us with certain information such as your name, date of birth or age, email address, home or postal address, or financial situation.
 In registering for our services, you create user names, passwords and other credentials that we use to authenticate you and to validate your actions.
 You may send us copies of your personal identity documents or details about other financial products to which you may be a party.
 You may also indirectly provide us with information through your consents, preferences and feedback.

-Your transactions with us.
+Your interactions with us.
 We collect details of the queries or requests you have made, the products and services provided to you, and if you are a client of Minexia this may include payments made, bank account and credit card details, billing address, credit checks and other such financial information, details of agreements between us, records of contacts and communications, information and details relating to the content you have provided us with and other such transactional information.
 We may, in accordance with applicable law, record your communication with our customer care or with other similar contact points.

 Personal data obtained from third parties.
 We may obtain personal data about you from third party sources such as social media analytics.